Causes of the First Intifada: Unpreparedness of the Israeli government and military for an uprising

 According to Sergio Catignani of the University of Sussex, the Israeli military and government interpreted the increase in Palestinian demonstrations and stone-throwing during the 1980s as "individual and sporadic endeavours" that were "not thought to seriously challenge the Israeli occupation."
-Swedish journalist Nathan Shachar has argued that Israeli decision makers in the 1980s made "several conceptual mistakes concerning the Palestinians.
+Shachar has argued that Israeli decision makers in the 1980s made "several conceptual mistakes concerning the Palestinians.
 The most fatal fallacy was that the Palestinians had tacitly accepted the status quo imposed by Israel, including the settlements all over Gaza, the total ban on political activity and the all-pervading presence of the Shabak security service," also noting that "the Israeli government never formulated any explicit long-term development plans for the territories."
 Emmanuel Sivan of the Hebrew University of Jerusalem has argued that "Israeli complacency and indifference to the situation in the territories, particularly in Gaza," contributed to the outbreak of the Intifada, pointing towards an ignored 1985 report by a committee led by General Avraham Tamir that warned that "the Gaza Strip is a demographic and economic — and therefore also a political and security — time bomb."
 According to Sivan, the report noted factors like high population growth, lack of skilled employment opportunities, an idea by the Israeli Civil Administration to establish a citrus juice factory that failed due to lobbying from the Israeli agricultural industry, and growing political collaboration between Palestinians in Gaza and the West Bank.
+Peretz has noted that, after the first few months of the Intifada, "hardly any Israeli newspaper or politician boasts any longer of benefits Israel has brought to the occupied territories, as they did just a few months ago...
+Most Israeli factions have recognized that continued occupation will require harsh, even brutal measures, and that if there ever was an enlightened occupation, its time has passed."